clearhead/clearhead/CONTRIBUTING.md

 *Before* submitting a pull request, please make sure the following is done…

-1. You're working from a branch of `master`.
+1. You're working from a branch, not `master`.
 2. If your code can be tested, there's tests for it.
 3. You've updated necessary documentation.
 4. All tests and linting has passed (`gulp`).